The Competitive Advantage through Culture

 No Two Organizational Cultures are Alike

-While many companies are similar, each is culturally distinctive enough so that what works in one organization will not necessarily succeed in another.
+While many companies are similar, each organization is culturally distinctive enough so that what works in one organization will not necessarily succeed in another.
 The key is to determine what culture will be most effective in achieving your specific strategic priorities in your unique industry.
 Will your business thrive with tight structures or flexible guidelines, emphasis on low costs or high quality, predictable products or innovation?

 That is for you to decide.